Mary Barnes (artist): Kingsley Hall

 Barnes had her first psychotic breakdown in 1952.
 She was admitted to St. Bernard's Hospital and diagnosed with schizophrenia.
 After a year, Barnes was discharged and returned to working as a nursing tutor.

 In 1963, after reading R. D. Laing's book The Divided Self, she contacted him and began therapy.
 She was admitted to Kingsley Hall as the first patient.
 This intensified in 1965 when she underwent regression therapy.
 During the process, she discovered a talent for art.
 She would later be described as "an ambassador for Laing", emerging from her journey to co-author a book about it with Dr. Joseph Berke, the resident psychiatrist who helped her.

 Artistic career

-Barnes's first paintings were done with her own feces on the walls, depicting black breasts.
-Berke later gave her grease crayons which led to Barnes evolving from crayon scribbles, to finger-painting, and ultimately to oil painting.